 This young boy was Jose Raul Capablanca; he was born in Cuba in 1888 and died in 1944.
 He learned to play Chess by watching his father, who was a Spanish soldier in Cuba.
 Capablanca later became the third world chess champion from 1921 to 1927 and was very influential in the chess world.

 Jose Raul Capablanca was known as the "Human Chess Machine" due to the simplicity, legendary endgame prowess, accuracy, and speed of his plays.
 I found this 1920's silent Russian movie called "Chess Fever" where Capablanca plays itself; I hope you enjoy it as much as I did.

 Capablanca was famous for his simultaneous exhibition events.
 Games where one player plays many different players.
 These types of fast-paced matches came naturally to him.

 From December 1908 through February 1909, Capablanca toured the USA, and in 10 exhibitions, he won 168 games in a row before losing a game in Minneapolis; his final tally for that tour was 734 games, winning 96.7%

 Capablanca played a simultaneous exhibition in Cleveland against 103 opponents, the largest in history up to that time.
 He was able to win 102 and drawing one – setting a record for the best winning percentage ever – 99.5% - in a large simultaneous exhibition.

-Rare video of Jose Raul Capablanca explaining how Euwe he can win a game.
+Below is a rare video of Jose Raul Capablanca explaining how Euwe can win a game.
 The video starts with Hollander playing a game against Euwe and thinking he is lost.
 Capablanca then enters and shows him how he can actually win the position.